alex1701c/TmuxRunner/README.md

 the folder name.
 For example *Downloads/Bluetooth* gets interpreted as */home/USER/Downloads/Bluetooth*.

 Furthermore you can change the terminal you want tmux to be launched in.
-The default options are: Konsole, Yakuake, Terminator and Suckless Terminal.
+The default options are: Konsole, Yakuake, Terminator and Simple Terminal.
 You can also define a custom terminal.
 If you want to change the terminal for just one command you can add a flag to the end of the statement.
 The flags start with a *-* and is followed by the lowercase start letter if the option.
 For example *-y* opens it in Yakuake and *-c* opens it with your custom terminal.